sveltekit-rfc-starter Svelte Themes

 Swap the session manager

-You can replace Redis-backed sessions with your own storage by implementing a new manager.
+You can replace database-backed sessions with your own storage (Redis, file system, etc.) by implementing a new manager.

 Steps: